 What are my options if I have an unplanned pregnancy?

-If you are pregnant you have 3 options:
+If you are confirmed to have a intrauterine pregnancy, you have 3 options:

 - Continue with the pregnancy and become a parent

 - Continue with the pregnancy and arrange a plan for adoption